nicolaubruno/mot_simulation/README.md

-# DypoLab_MOT_Monte_Carlo_Simulation
+# MOTSim

-Monte Carlo Simulation for Magneto Optical Trapping of narrow-line atoms
+Monte Carlo Simulation of ultra-cold atoms in a Magneto Optical Trapping.